10 Effective Tips to Prevent Tossing and Turning at Night

 There are also plenty of natural supplements that provide sleep-supportive herbs and nutrients.
 Although melatonin is widely available in supplemental form, the dose is often significantly higher than needed, leaving you with serious next-day grogginess and fatigue.

-Instead, opt for something like Performance Lab Sleep, which supplies low-dose natural melatonin derived from Montmorency tart cherries, L-tryptophan, and three types of magnesium.
+Instead, opt for something like Performance Lab® Sleep, which supplies low-dose natural melatonin derived from Montmorency tart cherries, L-tryptophan, and three types of magnesium.
+These natural sleep supplements can help you sleep soundly by providing the necessary nutrients and herbs.

 Final Thoughts

-While it may seem overwhelming to implement all these tips at once, take it slow—start with one or two new things a week and build up to an overwhelmingly sleep-supportive lifestyle.
+While it may seem overwhelming to implement all of these tips at once, take it slow—start with one or two, and build up slowly to a sleep-supportive lifestyle.

 1. Kalmbach DA, Cuamatzi-Castelan AS, Tonnu CV, et al. Hyperarousal and sleep reactivity in insomnia: current insights.
 Nat Sci Sleep.
 2018;10:193-201.